D3bss/alx-system_engineering-devops/0x01-shell_permissions/README.md

-full permission to the users
+sets the mode of the file hello